My rebel days were ended. I had little to do but raise kits in one household, and cheer myself by holding revels at the other.

 So he began his haunting.
 What cat does not know how?

-Flowers pulled from a vase, their water spilled.
+Flowers pulled from a vase, lying in spilled water.
 A curtain stirring where none was seen to pass.
 Lute strings plucked in an empty chamber; a riband left in a pool of moonlight.
 Cries in the night, like unto a woman’s when heard through sleep.

 The lord grew afeared of creaks and shadows.
 His servants wearied of bringing lights, more lights, while he sat late, drinking wine, his sword beside his chair.

 A note was struck on an instrument that once his lady played.